perfectblue/ctf-writeups/2024/googlectf-2024/rev-ilovecrackmes/README.md

 Remote gives you a ciphertext and public key under Paillier cryptosystem, you need to send back a new ciphertext that has "ilovecrackmes" added to it

+Annoying part is it's static linked against openssl with no symbols 👎👎👎

+Can use FLAIR to help here in IDA but not doing very well (custom build?).
+But also can use IDAPython to rename funcs based on SSL_SET_Err.
+Overall reading the code is effective as the chal is simple

 ![image](https://github.com/perfectblue/ctf-writeups/assets/14918218/9d0a3782-9bd6-40dc-9e91-799451cf0865)

 ![image](https://github.com/perfectblue/ctf-writeups/assets/14918218/b2c2204d-e586-4df1-b0d5-5aa64ea1808e)